mk-imagine/SFSU-CSC648-SchoolClassifiedsApp/credentials/README.md

 To SSH onto the server, use the following command when in the credentials folder: ssh -i "team8key.pem" ubuntu@csc648.mskim.dev

-server/ - contains the express server boilerplate web/ - contains the react frontend app
+server/ - contains the express server boilerplate<br>
+web/ - contains the react frontend app

 To view the site: